Kate Thornton: Radio

 Thornton has presented a number of programmes for BBC Radio 2 since 2002.
 Along with presenting, Thornton was also the writer of the radio documentary From Band to Brand in 2004, and the creator of the radio series Line of Enquiry, inviting an audience to put questions to a number of celebrities, which began in 2007.

 From 10 March until 28 April 2013, Thornton presented The Boots Feel Good Forum, a radio show dedicated to health and fitness, which aired on Real Radio and Smooth Radio.

+From 2014 to 2016, Thornton presented Paper Cuts, a radio series for BBC Radio 2.
+The show ran for four series and, in the show, Thornton would chat to celebrities about the headlines they had been involved in.
+The first guest was Craig Revel Horwood.

-Since 2014, Thornton has presented Paper Cuts, a radio series for BBC Radio 2, She joined Greatest Hits Radio on 26 February 2022 and has replaced Darren Proctor on Saturday nights.
+She joined Greatest Hits Radio on 26 February 2022, where she broadcasts every Sunday.
+She has taken over the weekday afternoon show from 11 November 2024.

 Other work

 Thornton launched cashback site TBSeen in January 2016, along with TV presenters Myleene Klass, Amanda Byram and Denise Van Outen, celebrity chef Lisa Faulkner, actresses Tamzin Outhwaite, Julie Graham and singers Heidi Range and the band All Saints, Nicole Appleton, Natalie Appleton, Mel Blatt and Shaznay Lewis.
 TBSeen entered administration in September 2018.

 Thornton hosted the live Strictly Come Dancing tour in 2008, 2009, 2010, 2012 and 2013.

+In 2019 Kate launched "White Wine Question Time", a podcast that sees her sit down with a celebrity guest each week to ask them three thought provoking questions over three glasses of wine.
+The podcast first aired in January 2019 with guests Heidi Range, Lisa Faulkner and Angela Griffin.
+There are currently over 300 episodes in the back catalogue featuring the likes of HRH Princess Eugenie, actress Hannah Waddingham, award winning singer Raye and a host of household names.

-Thornton currently hosts the Yahoo! podcast "White Wine Question Time" where she asks three friends three questions over three bottles of wine.
-Guests have included Jo Joyner, Nadia Sawalha, Malin Andersson, Leigh Francis, Angela Griffin and Amanda Holden.
-The podcast first aired in December 2018.
-During the UK's COVID-19 lockdown in 2020, she also created and hosted "Up Close And Socially Distant", a video series for Yahoo!, where she talked over the phone to famous celebrities, front line workers and those leading initiatives to help serve the community during lockdown.
-The show ran for nine weeks.
+During the UK's COVID-19 lockdown in 2020, she also created and hosted "Up Close And Socially Distant", a video series for Yahoo!, where she talked over video call to famous celebrities, front line workers and those leading initiatives to help serve the community during lockdown.
+The show ran for nine weeks and won a Silver Lovie award.

 Personal life

 Thornton began dating DJ Darren Emerson in 2004.
 The couple became engaged in 2007.
-She gave birth to her first child, a boy named Ben on 13 May 2008.
-On 3 February 2011, she announced live on air that she and Emerson had separated.
+She gave birth in 2008.
+Her relationship with Emerson ended in 2011.

 In January 2012, Thornton said that after leaving Loose Women she had enrolled at college to study counselling because her television career had "hit the kerb".

-She has been in a relationship with construction worker Mat Vincent since 2013.